bhattumang7/gold-silver-share-price-api-india/README.md

 # Bugs
-Please email me if there are any errors on bhatt.umang7@gmail.com Although I do not promise to solve bug in time, but would do when i get free.
+Please email me if there are any errors on bhatt.umang7@gmail.com Although I do not promise to solve bug in time, but would do when i some time.